transmute-industries/draft-ietf-spice-charter/charter.md

   * The COSE WG is already standardizing CWT.
 This group will build upon that format to deliver a profile of that token format for use as digital credentials and digital presentations.
-* This group will develop a proposed standard for a token format based on CWT and SD-JWT called SD-CWT that enable digital credentials with unlinkability and selective disclosure.
+* A proposed standard for a token format based on CWT and SD-JWT that enables digital credentials with unlinkability and selective disclosure in CBOR.

 ## Milestones